Beyond the Oracle Property: Adaptive LASSO in Cointegrating Regressions with Local-to-Unity Regressors: Introduction

 In recent years, the availability of large datasets comprising numerous economic and financial variables has become the rule rather than the exception.
 Consequently, practitioners using traditional methods are frequently confronted with the challenge of selecting a small number of relevant variables from an extensive pool of potential covariates.
 In this context, statistical methods that simultaneously perform estimation and variable selection, such as variants of the least absolute shrinkage and selection operator (LASSO) introduced in \citet{Tibshirani96}, are becoming increasingly popular in econometrics.

 While contributions such as \cite{WangEtAl07b}, \cite{RenZhang10}, \citet{MedeirosMendes16}, \citet{AdamekEtAl23}, and \citet{ChenEtAl25} examine the use of LASSO-type estimators in models with (locally) stationary time series, a growing body of recent research considers models with highly persistent and endogenous regressors exhibiting unit root or local-to-unit root behavior.
-For example, \cite{LiaoPhillips15} propose adaptive shrinkage methods to estimate vector error correction models. \citet{KooEtAl20} and \citet{MeiShi24} consider so-called predictive regressions with high-dimensional stationary and unit root regressors and derive certain asymptotic properties of LASSO-type procedures in this context. \citet{SmeekesWijler21} consider asymptotic properties of a LASSO-type estimator in a high-dimensional error correction model. \citet{Schweikert22} proposes an adaptive group LASSO method to estimate structural breaks in cointegrating regressions and \citet{TuXie23} follow a similar agenda in predictive regressions with a fixed number of highly persistent regressors. \citet{LeeEtAl22} derive asymptotic properties of LASSO-type estimators in regression models with either a fixed number of unit root regressors or a fixed number of stationary and (local-to-)unit root regressors. \citet{GonzaloPitarakis25} propose a test for cointegration in a regression model with a fixed number of regressors based on the residuals of the adaptive LASSO estimator.
+For example, \cite{LiaoPhillips15} propose adaptive shrinkage methods to estimate vector error correction models. \citet{KooEtAl20} and \citet{MeiShi24} consider so-called predictive regressions with high-dimensional stationary and unit root regressors and derive certain asymptotic properties of LASSO-type procedures in this context. \citet{SmeekesWijler21} consider asymptotic properties of a LASSO-type estimator in a high-dimensional error correction model. \citet{Schweikert22} proposes an adaptive group LASSO method to estimate structural breaks in cointegrating regressions and \citet{TuXie23} follow a similar agenda in predictive regressions with a fixed number of highly persistent regressors. \citet{LeeEtAl22} derive asymptotic properties of LASSO-type estimators in regressions with a fixed number of stationary and (potentially cointegrated) local-to-unity regressors. \citet{GonzaloPitarakis25} propose a test for cointegration in a regression model with a fixed number of regressors based on the residuals of the adaptive LASSO estimator.